The Three Phases of Salvation

 Jesus died on the cross to save us from eternal death and to grant us eternal life.
 He will come again to complete our salvation by transforming our bodies into immortal glorified bodies to live with Him for all eternity.

-IN CLOSING, I challenge each one of us to maintain a sanctified walk with Jesus, just as the apostle Paul did.
+I challenge each one of us to maintain a sanctified walk with Jesus, just as the apostle Paul did.
 Let us deal with the present and allow God daily to work in us for His purpose and glory.
-Let us grow in holiness by completely submitting to the lordship of Jesus in every area of our lives and continuously leave past behind all the things that are not right in the sight of God.
+Let us grow in holiness by completely submitting to the Lordship of Jesus in every area of our lives and continuously leaving the past behind all the things that are not right in the sight of God.

 Let us live as Jesus wants us to live, allow Him to work in us, have His way in us, and let us be always open and sensitive to the prompting of the Holy Spirit.